andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

-Before I dive into how I configured and tested Arista MSS in my lab, I feel its kind of necessary to do a short introduction of MSS.
+Before diving into the lab configuration and testing, I think a quick introduction to MSS is in order.
 What is it?

-On a very high level, Arista Multi-Domain Segmentation Services is a solution to help you achieve Zero-Trust by allowing you to create microsegmention policies in your network fabric.
+On a very high level, Arista Multi-Domain Segmentation Services is a solution to help you achieve Zero-Trust by allowing you to create microsegmentation policies in your network fabric.
 This is regardless whether it is in your Campus, Datacenter or Branch/Edge.

-From Arista's offical MSS [web-page](https://www.arista.com/en/products/multi-domain-segmentation):
+From Arista's official MSS [webpage](https://www.arista.com/en/products/multi-domain-segmentation):

 > Arista MSS offers a switch-based microperimeter technology stack that preserves the best attributes of switch-based and host-based firewall micro-segmentation technologies and, at the same time, overcomes their main limitations while delivering a consistent, unified segmentation architecture end-to-end across multiple domains (from the campus/branch to the data center).